Tintri/tintri-ansible-playbooks/roles/out_of_box/README.md

 # Tintri Ansible Out of the box Playbook #
 This role is a for VMstore out of the box (OOB) configuration with a VMware hypervisor.
 It replaces the VMstore GUI OOB configuration.
+Note: Currently only VMware hypervisor is supported.
+More to come.

-For initial OOB setup:
+Currently the roles only have tests.
+A main.yml will be forth coming.
+In the mean time, here is the order for initial OOB:

 1. Add data network
 2. Update DNS
 3. Update datetime